ysdragon/StreamBot/README.md

 # General options
-VIDEOS_DIR = "./videos" # The local path where you store video files PREVIEW_CACHE_DIR = "./tmp/preview-cache" # The local path where your self-bot will cache video preview thumbnails
-YT_VIDEO_CACHE: "false" # Whether to enable youtube video caching, set to "true" to enable, "false" to disable YT_VIDEO_CACHE_DIR = "./tmp/video-cache" # The local path where your self-bot will cache youtube videos
+VIDEOS_DIR = "./videos" # The local path where you store video files PREVIEW_CACHE_DIR = "./tmp/preview-cache" # The local path where your self-bot will cache video preview thumbnails YT_VIDEO_CACHE = "false" # Whether to enable youtube video caching, set to "true" to enable, "false" to disable YT_VIDEO_CACHE_DIR = "./tmp/video-cache" # The local path where your self-bot will cache youtube videos

 # Stream options